MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/plan-design/deployment-roadmap.md

 4. Protect files in bulk - as needed

-    To be able to bulk protect or bulk unprotect all file types, install the RMS Protection Tool, which uses the RMS Protection PowerShell module.
-For more information, see [RMS Protection Cmdlets](https://msdn.microsoft.com/library/mt433195.aspx).
+    The PowerShell cmdlets that let you bulk protect or bulk unprotect multiple file types are automatically installed with the Azure Information Protection client.
+For more information, see [Using PowerShell with the Azure Information Protection client](..\rms-client\client-admin-guide-powershell.md) from the admin guide..

 5. Deploy the connector for on-premises servers